Milkdromeda-333/Milkdromeda-333/README.md

 and to overcome my fear of failure.
 I have come to be able to explore my love for learning and problem solving in a way I have not had the chance to before.
 I enjoy making cute and practical websites, knitting, reading, making pixel art, and thinking about outer space.

-Anyway, here are some technology that I have had the pleasure of exploring thus far:
+Anyway, here are some technologies that I have had the pleasure of exploring thus far:

 - HTML/CSS
 - JavaScript